Our schedule is 9:00 a.m. to 4:35 p.m.

 Our teachers usually designate at least one morning or afternoon a week for tutoring and provide extra time for students as needed.
 Tutoring times are listed on the course syllabi distributed on the first day of school.
 Homework Haven is available before and after school for students to get tutorial support and have access to technology.

 Wellness is a very important component of our school.
 Our girls must take a semester of physical education every year.
 We offer a variety of activities including sports, aerobics, dance and yoga.

-We offer an array of electives in liberal arts, STEAM (Science, Technology, Engineering, Art, and Math) and fine arts, both performing and visual.
+We offer an array of electives in liberal arts, STEM (Science, Technology, Engineering and Math) and fine arts, both performing and visual.

 Caring about others is valuable and necessary.
 Service learning hours are required for each grade level, and each student completes more than 100 hours of community service.
-ARS students partner with local non-profit organizations and work on projects ranging from environmental conservation to arts programs for children and the elderly.
-Our girls have over 54,000 hours of service combined from the Great Day of Service in 2013 and 2014.
+Ann Richards School students partner with local non-profit organizations and work on projects ranging from environmental conservation to arts programs for children and the elderly.
+Our girls have over 70,000 hours of service combined each year.

-The Principal keeps parents informed through an email listserv.
-We use newsletters, flyers, communication from teachers and staff, email and our website.
-Our doors are always open to discuss any questions or concerns that you might have about your student’s experience at ARS.
+We use newsletters, flyers, communication from teachers and staff, email, Twitter, and our website.
+Our doors are always open to discuss any questions or concerns that you might have about your student’s experience.